sanketika-labs/beckn-schema/becknv2-schema/README.md

 └── README.md               # This file
 ```

-**Note**: All schemas are consolidated in the `schemas/` directory since they are all of type `owl:Class`.
-The previous separation into `classes/`, `core/`, and `properties/` was unnecessary and confusing since these are not different types of schemas but rather different domains of the same schema type.
+**Note**: Schemas are organized by domain within the `schemas/` directory.
+The `core/` directory contains essential business schemas and data types, while the `retail/` directory contains retail-specific extensions.
+All schemas remain of type `owl:Class` and use absolute URLs, so the local file organization doesn't affect their functionality.

 ## Usage Examples